Paouky/paouky-docs/docs/getting-started/quickstart/initialize.md

 The initial sync might take from 30 minutes to a few hours depending on your connection speed and CPU performance.

 !!! note ""
-    If you can, consider opening port 3414 to allow inbound peer connections.
-It will help other nodes with their own initial sync.
+    If you can, consider opening port 3414 to allow inbound peer connections, as it [benefits the network](TODO).

 ## Creating a Grin Wallet